arielszmerla/aws-url-ext/README.md

 1. Visit any AWS Console page with an account-prefixed domain (e.g. `111222333344-xxxxxx.<my-fancy-region>.console.aws.amazon.com/...`)
 2. Click the extension icon in your toolbar
-3. Click **"Clean & Copy URL"**
+3. Click **"Clean & Copy URL"** to clean the current tab’s URL
+4. Or paste a URL into the input field and **"press Enter"**
-4. The cleaned URL (without the account-specific part) will be copied to your clipboard
+5. The cleaned URL (without the account-specific part) will be copied to your clipboard

 ---

 ## 📁 File Structure
 ```
 aws-url-ext/
 ├── manifest.json                # Extension manifest file
 ├── code/